Oxford Martin School: https://www.oxfordmartin.ox.ac.uk

 We report on the persistent statistical patterns of the US Input-Output tables and show that the inter-industry relations are stable in the US economy over the past 5 decades.

-1. Yang, J. “Information-Theoretic Model of Induced Technological Change: Theory and Empirics”, Submitted.
+1. Yang, J., “Information-Theoretic Model of Induced Technological Change: Theory and Empirics”, Under Review.